 Council Administrative Offices | 215.345.6644 -- Information, Intervention, Recovery Support Line | 1.800.221.6333

 Many of our volunteers initially volunteer out of a desire to “give back” to a community that has helped or is helping them in some way.
 Many, however, have reported that in return for their time and talents they have received benefits that far exceeded their expectations or what they feel they contributed.
 And while most volunteers can name or put words to what they have gained through volunteering, others cannot.
-Recently, at that same Recovery Walk, one volunteer walking in The Honor Guard simply stood speechless with tears rising in his eyes when asked what it meant to him to have served on one of the organizing committees for the Walk.
+Some of what people have said they enjoyed about volunteering for The Council and PRO-ACT has been that they:

 Therefore, instead of considering volunteering as something you might do for us, begin to think of it as an exchange.
 Peers helping peers is important in helping people sustain their own recovery.
 Do not feel, however, that you must be in recovery to volunteer for The Council or PRO-ACT.

 Advocacy | Prevention | Information Dissemination & Training | Intervention | Recovery Support